DeAndre' Bembry

-DeAndre' Pierre' Bembry (born July 4, 1994) is an American professional basketball player who last played for the Milwaukee Bucks of the National Basketball Association (NBA).
-He played college basketball for Saint Joseph's University.
-He was named Atlantic 10 Conference Men's Basketball Player of the Year in 2016, becoming the first Hawk to receive the honor since Ahmad Nivins in 2009.
-He was also named first-team All-Atlantic 10 for the second year in a row and was named to the All-Defensive Team.
-He was drafted 21st overall in the 2016 NBA draft by the Atlanta Hawks.
-He played for the Hawks, Toronto Raptors, Brooklyn Nets and Milwaukee Bucks.
+DeAndre' Pierre' Bembry (born July 4, 1994) is an American former professional basketball player.
+He played college basketball for the Saint Joseph's Hawks, where he was named Atlantic 10 Conference Men's Basketball Player of the Year in 2016, becoming the first Hawk to receive the honor since Ahmad Nivins in 2009.
+Bembry was also named first-team All-Atlantic 10 for the second year in a row and was named to the All-Defensive Team.
+He was drafted 21st overall in the 2016 NBA draft by the Atlanta Hawks, and played for the Hawks, Toronto Raptors, Brooklyn Nets and Milwaukee Bucks in his NBA career.

 High school career

 Bembry attended Rocky River High School in Mint Hill, North Carolina before transferring to St. Patrick High School in Elizabeth, New Jersey where he averaged 21.8 points and 9.0 rebounds as a senior, earning a New Jersey All-State First Team selection and being named the 2013 Union County Player of the Year.